scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_spatial_neighbors.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 64-65

-Next, we show how to compute the spatial neighbors graph for a non-Visium dataset.
+Next, we show how to compute the spatial neighbors graph for a non-grid dataset.

 ..
 GENERATED FROM PYTHON SOURCE LINES 65-69